-As developers have moved hosting applications to cloud-based solutions like Heroku, a number of patterns for developing and deploying applications emerged.
+As developers have moved hosting applications to cloud-based solutions like AWS and Heroku, a number of patterns for developing and deploying applications emerged.
 Perhaps the most well-known set of methodologies is the Twelve-Factor App, which outlines areas in which applications become difficult to maintain and what to do to improve them.

 One area which impacts developers directly in the code we write and test is application configuration.
 Because we deploy across multiple environments (e.g. staging and production) with different sets of configurations for services like Stripe and Segment, and because often these are critical aspects of our application, we want to ensure things work correctly.